nedwards/developing-with-accessibility/README.md

 # Developing With Accessibility In Mind
-Guide for creating accessible websites
+A guide for creating accessible content and components for your website.

 ## Basics